 Operating Expenses

-Total operating expenses, as a percent of revenues, decreased to 74.7% from 77.8% from year-ago although dollar value increased by \$819,000, or 2.6%, which was significantly affected by gains from the sale of a Philadelphia club and two assets held for sale.
+Total operating expenses, as a percent of revenues, increased to 78.8% from 77.7% from year-ago, with a \$3.9 million increase, or 11.8%.
 Significant contributors to the changes in operating expenses are explained below.